-While doing this I actually lived in the truck for three of those years, so it might be easy to understand that whenever the opportunity arose to return home (or to my apartment at the time), “partying” with my group of buddies was at the top of the list.
+While doing this I actually lived in the truck 24/7 for three of those years, so it might be easy to understand that whenever the opportunity arose to my apartment at the time, “partying” with the same group of buddies was at the top of the activity list.

-As a distance driver, ‘lay-overs’ occur when you arrive at a destination too late during business hours to unload; if on a Friday it was not uncommon to have to wait for the business to reopen on Monday.
-A ‘lay-over’ many miles away from home was an opportunity to rest up from the long hours of driving, but being only a few hours away from ‘home’ and a party, well…… I was young and it was an easy choice.
+Driving and delivering those distances, “lay-overs” occur when you arrive at a destination too late during the business day to unload.
+Weekend Lay-overs many miles from home was a great opportunity to rest-up from the long hours of driving.
+When a ‘return-load’ was only a few hours away from ‘home’ (and a party with my friends), well…… in my twenty’s it was an easy choice.

-So when I found myself in this predicament on the East coast of Florida, I ‘dropped’ (unhooked) my trailer of produce at the business’s lot and drove 175 miles across the everglades to my hometown and my buddies on the West Coast of Florida.
+Once I found myself in this predicament on the East coast of Florida, so I ‘dropped’ left my trailer of produce at the business’s lot and drove 175 miles across the everglades to my hometown

-Sunday came and somewhere during this weekend my friends decided to return with me to the East Coast and retrieve my trailer, they could help unload the trailer and split the 30 bucks for unloading and we would be home by Monday afternoon.
+Somewhere during this weekend we ALL decided to return in the truck to the East Coast to help unload and then retrieve my trailer.
+By unloading the trailer, they each split the $30 bucks for unloading; and we would be home by Monday afternoon.

-As I mentioned, there were five of us in the cab of this truck, and before this trip was over we would indeed be glad that each were present.
+Once again, there were five of us in the cab of this truck and before this trip was over we would indeed be glad that each were present.

 BACK ACROSS THE ‘ALLEY’

-Our trip began as normal as could be expected for five twenty-something year old boys that had been on a 70s party binge weekend.
-At that time our weekends seemed pretty much “wide open”, so there nothing unusual nor extraordinary about us from any other twenty-something of the time – except at the moment there were five of us in the truck portion of this semi, music blaring, laughing and carrying on through the lonely Florida night.
+Our trip began as normal as could be expected for five twenty-something year old boys working through a 70’s party binged weekend.
+At that time our weekends seemed pretty much “wide open” so there nothing unusual nor extraordinary about us from any other twenty-something of the time – except at the moment there were five of us in the cab portion of this semi; music blaring, laughing and carrying on through the lonely Florida night.

-Below Immokalee, Fla. we approached ‘Alligator Alley’ which at the time was a very straight and lonesome two-lane stretch of highway crossing the marshland of the south Florida terrain.
-It was not unusual to slow for a “gator” or to exercise caution in avoiding an occasional opossum or armadillo – it was ‘a just part of’ this lonesome highways mystique.
+‘Alligator Alley’ at the time was a very straight and lonesome two-lane stretch of highway crossing the marshland of the south Florida terrain.
+It was not unusual to slow for a “gator” and/or to exercise caution in avoiding an occasional opossum, raccoon, or armadillo; it was ‘a just part of’ this highways swampy setting.

 MOVEMENT ON THE HIGHWAY

-I looked across to the other seat in the front of the truck where my buddy Gnagey sat and will never forget the elongated reflections of movement reflecting from the lenses of his glasses, he was staring through the windshield and onto the highway ahead and his mouth was wide open in stunned amazement.
+Looking across to the other seat in the front of the truck where another buddy Gnagey sat, I noticed the elongated reflections of movement reflecting from the lenses of his glasses as he was glared onto the highway ahead.
+Gnagey’s mouth was agap in stunned amazement.

-Dumbfounded, we climbed down onto the middle of the road and into this mass of rabbits, wading around in disbelief, delight, amazement, and livid youthful exuberance.
+Dumbfounded we climbed down onto the middle of the road and into this living mass of rabbits.
+We waded around in disbelief, delight, and utter amazement.

-Our exuberance continued in the middle of the road, in the middle of night, in of a living mass of rabbitts!.
+Standing in the middle of the highway, in the middle of night, in of a living mass of rabbitts!.

-In our continued friendship over the years, the event always remained a principle topic of conversation between our group of friends when we gathered.
-We agreed too that whenever we attempted to share this event with others, it was met with understandable skepticism – too improbable, no-way.
+In our continued friendship over the years, the event always remained a principle topic of conversation when we gathered.
+We agreed too that whenever we attempted to share this event with others; the story was met with understandable skepticism – too improbable, no-way.

-Our consensus became to avoid telling the story so we only spoke of the experience when we were together.
+For this reason, individual consensus became to avoid telling the story.
+We only spoke of the experience when we gathered.

-One day, one of these friends was having a conversation with a local businessman, the businessman reluctantly hinted of a strange experience that he had encountered while crossing the Everglades years earlier, on the very stretch of highway we had crossed.
-My friend (Dewey) noticed the businessman’s (Glen Fox) hesitation in elaborating more and with a few simple questions and statements found that indeed someone other than our small group of friends had the same experience – and on the same night!
+One day; one of these friends was having a conversation with a local businessman, the businessman reluctantly hinted of a strange experience that he had encountered while crossing the Everglades years earlier – on the very stretch of highway we had crossed.
+My friend (Dewey) noticed the businessman’s (Glen Foxx) hesitation in elaborating more and with a few simple questions and statements found that indeed someone other than our small group of friends had encountered the same phenomenon – very likely the same night!

-After so many years of withholding this unimaginable story from others, the two shared a common and very relieving laugh together – my friend later told me that the atmosphere was joyous and similar to the reunion of finding a long-lost brother.
+After so many years of withholding this unimaginable story from others; the two shared a common and very relieving laugh together – Dewey told me that the atmosphere was joyous and similar to the reunion of finding a long-lost brother.

 We had witnessed the event together, in a common vehicle, and met with utter frustration in repeating the story to others over the years, but as a group we always had each other to reassure.
 This poor fellow had traveled that stretch of highway alone and had met with the same frustrations in communicating the event to others over the years – I could only imagine his relief.